 - include an early warning system throughout the production, marketing and processing chain for reporting suspected cases.
 Diagnosticians and those with regular contact with pigs should report promptly any suspicion of CSF to the Veterinary Authority.
-The notification system under the Veterinary Authority should be supported directly or indirectly (e.g. through private veterinarians or veterinary paraprofessionals) by government information programmes.
-Since many strains of CSFV do not induce pathognomonic gross lesions or clinical signs, cases in which CSF cannot be ruled out should be immediately investigated.
-Other important diseases such as African swine fever should also be considered in any differential diagnosis.
-Personnel responsible for surveillance should be able to call for assistance from a team with expertise in CSF diagnosis, epidemiological evaluation, and control; - b) implement, when relevant, regular and frequent clinical inspections and laboratory testing of high-risk groups (for example, where swill feeding is practised), or those adjacent to a CSF infected country or zone (for example, bordering areas where infected wild and feral pigs are present).
+The reporting system under the Veterinary Authority should be supported directly or indirectly (e.g. through private veterinarians or veterinary paraprofessionals) by information programmes.
+Given that many strains of CSFV do not induce pathognomonic gross lesions or clinical signs, cases in which CSF cannot be ruled out should be immediately investigated.
+Other important diseases such as African swine fever should also be considered in any differential diagnosis. - As part of the contingency plan, personnel responsible for surveillance should be able to call for assistance from a team with expertise in CSF diagnosis, epidemiological evaluation, and control; - b) implement, when relevant, regular and frequent clinical inspections and laboratory testing of high-risk groups (for example, where swill feeding is practised), or those neighbouring a country or zone infected with CSFV (for example, bordering areas where infected wild and feral pigs are present).

 An effective surveillance system will periodically identify suspected cases that require follow-up and investigation to confirm or exclude infection with CSFV.
-The rate at which such suspected cases are likely to occur will differ between epidemiological situations and cannot, therefore, be reliably predicted.
-Applications for recognition of CSF status should, as a consequence, provide details in accordance with Chapter 1.9. of the occurrence of suspected cases and how they were investigated and dealt with.
+The rate at which such suspected cases are likely to occur will differ among epidemiological situations and cannot, therefore, be reliably predicted.
+Applications for recognition of free status should, as a consequence, provide details in accordance with Chapter 1.9. of the occurrence of suspected cases and how they were investigated and dealt with.